MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/php-azure.md

 - [PHP ^7.4 or ^8.0](https://www.php.net/downloads)
 - [Composer](https://getcomposer.org/)

-## Target project requirements

-Before you can run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstractions](https://github.com/microsoft/kiota-abstractions-php), [authentication](https://github.com/microsoft/kiota-authentication-phpleague-php), [http](https://github.com/microsoft/kiota-http-guzzle-php), [serialization JSON](https://github.com/microsoft/kiota-serialization-json-php), and [serialization Text](https://github.com/microsoft/kiota-serialization-text-php) packages.

 ## Create a project

 Run the following commands in the directory where you want to create a new project.